 The assessment test can be either online on the Codility platform, or a phone call screening interview.
 If it’s through Codility, then you’ll get about 2 to 3 coding problems, and 30 minutes to solve each one.
 The problems won’t be very difficult, and you can check out my article on the Microsoft phone interview structure.

 The main part is the Microsoft virtual interview, which includes behavioral and technical questions.
 Depending on your job role, there are many ways you can practice for this interview.
 For a technical interview, it usually means practicing as many leetcode problems as possible, especially those that keep appearing the most.
+While practicing leetcode problems, focus on explaining your thought process clearly.
+This showcases not just your coding ability, but your communication and problem-solving approach, something Microsoft interviewers deeply appreciate.

 The behavioral round is pretty straightforward, in which you’ll be asked various personal questions about why you want to join Microsoft, as well as questions about your potential, and your past experiences.
 Here are some of the top Microsoft behavioral questions, with tips on how to prepare for this type of interview.